BBBase-EHeresy/PPPub/docs/rules_manual/move_phase.md

 ## MOVING MODELS

 Ordinarily, you can move each of your models in the Move phase.
-You can move your models in any order that you choose — as long as you complete the move of one model before starting the move of a different one.
+You can move your models in any order that you choose â€” as long as you complete the move of one model before starting the move of a different one.

 A model can move a distance up to its Move characteristic in inches ("), as listed in each model's profile.
 This is referred to as the model's 'maximum Move distance' or its 'Move allowance'.

 To move a model, measure how far it can travel and then move it along the correct amount.
-Models are not required to move only in straight lines — in fact you will often need them to move around corners, obstacles, other models and even traverse complicated battlefields.
+Models are not required to move only in straight lines â€” in fact you will often need them to move around corners, obstacles, other models and even traverse complicated battlefields.
 A model may move in any direction it wishes, as long as it does not exceed its Move characteristic.

 Terrain has a big impact on the game, with models constantly having to traverse many different styles of battlefield.
 There may be some instances whereby a model will be faced with a piece of terrain that it could in theory fit through, however, its base will not fit (such as a **Cavalry** model moving through a gate).
-In these situations, if it is obvious that a model would be able to move through the gap, even though its base would not allow it, then you and your opponent are free to agree that it is possible — in fact, we would encourage that you do this.
+In these situations, if it is obvious that a model would be able to move through the gap, even though its base would not allow it, then you and your opponent are free to agree that it is possible â€” in fact, we would encourage that you do this.

 Models may not move 'through' other models.
 Indeed, for a model to move past or between other models, there must be enough space for its base to be able to pass through without disrupting another model's base.
 If there is not enough room to pass through, then the model will have to go around or wait.

-Generally, the facing of a model doesn't make any difference (aside from a few models, such as the Mûmakil), since we imagine they are actually fighting and looking around, rather than static playing pieces.
+Generally, the facing of a model doesn't make any difference (aside from a few models, such as the MÃ»makil), since we imagine they are actually fighting and looking around, rather than static playing pieces.
 However, there may be occasions when you want to rotate your models outside of your Move phase for dramatic effect, for example, you may want to rotate your archers to face their target or to rotate models in combat to face each other.
 This is fine to do, but only to make your battle look more cinematic.
 There should be no rotating your models to gain an extra In The Way roll, or any other in-game advantage.

 #### MODELS UNABLE TO MOVE